Why is there is a blue tinge to the skin where I have had dermal filler injected?

 Where does the Tyndall effect occur most frequently?

 The most common area to notice the Tyndall effect is under the eyes when patients have their tear troughs treated with dermal filler.
-This is because the skin is thin under the eye and inexperienced injectors often place the dermal filler too superficially under the skin.
+This is due to the thinness of the skin in that area, making it more susceptible to light scattering.
+Inexperienced injectors may place the filler too superficially, increasing the likelihood of this effect.